 Myrna continues to scream at any and every opportunity while our heroes barricade themselves into the building and wonder, “Has there ever been worse dubbing in a film?”
 No, my friends.
 No, there has not.
 Instead of just asking you rhetorically to imagine the diseases a rat can give you, this film lists them at length.

 Diana just can’t take it any longer, so she slits her wrists.
-Then, Video learns that the building they’re hiding in was an experimental station for something called return to light.
-Also, the rats are super intelligent and see this place as an affront.”This is worse than being dead,” says Kurt, while he sashays in his little pirate costume.
+Then, Video learns that the building they’re hiding in was an experimental station for something called Return to Light.
+Not “Remain In Light.”
+That’s a Talking Heads record.
+Also, the rats are super intelligent and see this place as an affront. ”This is worse than being dead,” says Kurt, while he sashays in his little pirate costume.

 Have you ever thought, “It must be really fun to be an actor?”
 Then you weren’t in this movie.
 For the entire running time, giant piles of rats are poured everywhere and anywhere and on just about everyone.